Office 365 Email Mailboxes for New Employees

 The new employee will not be able to open a calendar or a mailbox that someone else in the department has shared with them.
 This limitation will end after the new employee's department has been moved to Office 365 Email.

-The new employee will not be able to add entire domains to their “safe senders” list in the University’s spam and virus filtering service.
-For example, they can add an individual such as email@example.com to their safe senders, but they cannot add the entire domain @company.com to their safe senders.
+The new employee will not be able to add entire domains to their “safe senders” list in the University’s Enterprise Spam and Virus Filter service.
+For example, they can add an individual such as firstname.lastname@example.org to their safe senders, but they cannot add the entire domain @company.com to their safe senders.